Violence in School

 Drugs and Alcohol in School

+Due to factors such as peer pressure, emotional distress, anxiety, and depression, teens are highly susceptible to drug and alcohol experimentation and abuse.
 Between 1993 and 2008 African American high school students were less likely than Whites and Hispanics to report that drugs were made available to them on school property.
 Even though this number was higher for African American students than Whites in 2009 it was still much lower than Hispanic high school students during that same year.
 However, when focusing on only alcohol and marijuana, African Americans were more likely to use than Whites, but less likely than Hispanics.